joedono/House-of-Z/12 - Anguisa Returned/02 Hidden Temple.md

 We had a couple yellow-lights on the consent checklist for "Harm to Children", so maybe change the werewolf children to make them adults.

 file:///E:/Users/Joe/Documents/RPG/D&D%205.0/Campaigns/Bundle%20of%20Horror%202/7%20-%20The%20Curse%20of%20Wardenwood%20V2/The%20Curse%20of%20Wardenwood%20V2.pdf

+-- BOOKMARK --
+The group has alerted Drusilla that they don't trust her and combat is beginning.

 ## Actual Challenge
 Of course, the party isn't actually here to overcome the challenges.
 They're here to stop Viserion.
 All they really have to do is choose their battleground.
 The Final Challenge will probably be ideal, since a Weld Hag and a Proginator Werewolf will prove valuable allies in the fight against Viserion.